 He officially called it quits in 2001 and moved to Port Charlotte in 2003.
 He has nine children from two marriages.
 His first wife died after 23 years.
-They had five children: Ron, Linda, David, Kimberly and Michael.
+They had five children: Ron, Linda, David, Kim and Michael.

 He remarried and has four more kids: Debbie, Skipper, Tonya and Sean.

 Name: Howard Warren Dole

 D.O.B: 28 March 1930

 Commendations: Joint Service Commendation Medal, Navy Commendation Medal, Navy Achievement Medal, Navy Unit Commendation, Meritorious Unit Commendation, Good Conduct Medal w/Silver Star, Navy Occupation Service Medal, National Defense Service Medal w/1 Bronze Star, Republic of Vietnam Meritorious Unit Citation, Gallantry Cross Color and Republic of Vietnam Campaign Medal

 This story was first published in the Charlotte Sun newspaper, Port Charlotte, Fla. on Monday, Aug.
 12, 2013 and is republished with permission.

 Click here to view the War Tales fan page on FaceBook.

 Click here to search Veterans Records and to obtain information on retrieving lost commendations.

 All rights reserved.
 This copyrighted material may not be republished without permission.
 Links are encouraged.